Neural-Systems-at-UIO/QCAlign/docs/hierarchy.rst

 Once you have created a customized hierarchy level that you would like to work with, save the QCAlign JSON file by clicking **File > Save as**.

-To reduce the need to adjust the hierarchy with each use, a customized hierarchy may be imported from a QCAlign JSON file.
+To reduce the need to adjust the hierarchy with each use, a customized hierarchy may be imported from another QCAlign JSON file.
 This feature is useful when assessing multiple brain series.

-**Example: All regions of the Allen Mouse Brain Atlas are expanded and visible in the viewer window**
+**All regions of the Allen Mouse Brain Atlas are expanded and visible in the viewer window**

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image2.png